Where is the best Burger in Brighton and Hove?

 One of Brighton’s best kept secrets, Coggings and Co have dedicated themselves to creating some of Brighton’s best burgers; something that they have achieved in doing so.
 They believe in doing things simply and well, showcasing the best Sussex produce available.
 Former winners of Brighton’s best burger at the Brighton and Hove Food Awards, they are also three star rated with The Sustainable Restaurant Association.
 If you like your burgers local, sustainable and classic then Coggings and Co is the restaurant for you.

-Burger Kult at East Street Tap
+Beelzeburger at East Street Tap

 Burger Brothers – Award Winning